seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Why, but he is not in this tune, is he?

 **THERSITES**
-No, but he’s out o’ tune thus.
+No, but he's out o' tune thus.
 What music will be in
 him when Hector has knocked out his brains, I know
 not; but, I am sure, none, unless the fiddler Apollo
 get his sinews to make catlings on.